sigsegv7/Hyra/README.md

 =========================

 Welcome to the Hyra Operating System project!
-Hyra is an experimental operating system inspired by BSD and Plan 9 while being entirely written entirely from scratch.
+Hyra is an experimental operating system inspired by BSD and Plan 9 while being entirely written from scratch.
 Hyra aims to rethink core fundamentals in modern operating system design in order to create new and improved architectural ideas.

 Project Goal: